epfl-ada/ada-2023-project-randada/README.md

 Data cleaning :
 - remove movies lasting less than one hour ([Wikipedia 'Feature film' definition](https://en.wikipedia.org/wiki/Feature_film)).

-### IMdB dataset
+### Additional datasets
-To evaluate the success of a movie.
+[IMdB](https://developer.imdb.com/non-commercial-datasets/) : to evaluate the success of a movie based on **IMDb average rating** and **number of votes** for more than a million of movies and series.
-Less biased than box office revenues because we can use the average rating which is not (less ?) linked to the number of ratings or the popularity of an actor/director.
+It is less biased than box office revenues because we can use the average rating which is not (less ?) linked to the number of ratings or the popularity of an actor/director.
+The link between the CMU movie ID with the IMDb movie ID is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
+This brings us to about x matches out of x films in the CMU dataset.

+[Rotten Tomatoes](https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset) : to evaluate the success of a movie based on **regular users ratings** (audience score) and **critics ratings** (tomatoscore).

 *List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.*